Resident Student Permits

 Permits are never to be transferred or sold to another person.
 Permit-holders have the option to add additional personal vehicles to the permit.
 At no time are the primary and any secondary/subsequent vehicle(s) allowed to be used on campus at the same time.
 Failure to comply with this regulation will result in a $30 ticket for each vehicle.

 Parking permits are now digital – enforced via License Plate Recognition (LPR).
 This means you will not receive any physical permit, because your license plate is your permit.
 Therefore, it is the permit holder’s responsibility to maintain an accurate vehicle record.
 If there is any need to change vehicle(s) associated with a permit, please log into the parking portal and make the necessary changes.

 Please refer to the map for resident lot locations.

-If you purchased an annual permit and will no longer be using it, you must contact the Parking Services office by email at firstname.lastname@example.org to cancel your permit.
-We will prorate the permit based on the date we are notified via your email message of the permit cancellation.
-We will process it for a refund, as appropriate.
+If you purchased an annual permit and will no longer be using it, you must contact the Parking Services office by email at email@example.com to cancel your permit.
+We will process it for a possible prorated refund, as appropriate, based on the date we are notified via your email message of the permit cancellation.

 Fees are subject to change.